Zayne-sprague/Deductive_Additivity_for_Planning_of_Natural_Language_Proofs/README.md

 `-gpht` - GPT3 projection head type (glu or linear, effects the activation functions)

 `-tplw` - Two premise loss weight.
-We explored a variety of losses, we found that this one does the best solely.
+We explored a variety of losses; we found that this one does the best solely.

 Many many more are in the training file.
 If anyone is interested in any of the specifics, don't hesitate to reach out!